 The Pressure Cooker

-When Captain Leff arrived at Udorn Royal Thai Air Base in the summer of 1969, one may have thought the greatest threat to servicemen on the base was Venereal Diseases (VD), not the Viet Cong or Pathet Lao.
+The Pressure Cooker: When Captain Leff arrived at Udorn Royal Thai Air Base in the summer of 1969, one may have thought the greatest threat to service members was Venereal Diseases (VD), not the Viet Cong or Pathet Lao.

-“Servicemen came to our VD program for a number of reasons,” Dr. Leff confides.
-“One was that I convinced them at orientation that they should see us and not get treated on the Thai open market with medications that were no good.
-Another reason was that I made a promise that they would not be punished for coming to see the medics with a case of VD.
+“Service members came to our VD program for several reasons,” Dr. Leff confides.
+“One was that I convinced them at orientation that they should see us and not get treated on the Thai open market with no good medications.
+Another reason was that I promised that they would not be punished for coming to see the medics with a case of VD.
 I made that promise based on the U. S. Air Force regulations that were very clear.”

 Because of these assurances and the fact that Dr. Leff kept accurate statistics, by December of 1969, Udorn had the highest number of recorded cases of venereal disease of any base in Southeast Asia.
 Some would say that was excellent news, to know that it was being reported and treated, but the hospital base commander, Col. Paul Stagg, USAF, MC, thought otherwise.